jefmathiot/electric_sheep/README.md

 # ElectricSheep

-An (hopefully) simple tool to execute backup tasks over SSH and copy archives offsite.
+An (hopefully) simple tool to execute backup tasks and copy archives offsite.
+It's designed to operate from an utility machine over the network using SSH connections and eliminate the need for configuration and scripting on the target hosts.

 Not ready yet, **do not use in production**.